- Get Started

 - Write Code

-As a specification, the Tin Can API opens up a world of data you can share with and receive from other tools.
+As a specification, the Experience API opens up a world of data you can share with and receive from other tools.
 By sharing, everyone benefits.
 You can provide more relevant suggestions to learners because you know the activities they have completed.
 You can participate in a much larger learning economy than has been possible before.
-No matter where the experience happens, it can be recorded with Tin Can API.
+No matter where the experience happens, it can be recorded with Experience API.

 It feels good to help everyone be better.

-Perhaps you’d rather see the Tin Can from a particular perspective that matches you a little better.
-Check out some “stories” about the Tin Can API:
+Perhaps you’d rather see the xAPI from a particular perspective that matches you a little better.
+Check out some “stories” about the Experience API:

 Adoption looks different for an organisation’s L&D department than it does for a learning technologies vendor and it looks different again for a vendor of a product that’s traditionally sat outside the realm of L&D. Follow